-Having WiFi AC standard means advanced features like MU-MIMO are present and you can really benefit from it if you have an AC WiFi router for the home network.
+Having WiFi AC standard means advanced features like MU-MIMO are present and you can utilize it if you have an AC WiFi router for the home network.

 In terms of USB connectivity, there are two USB 3.1 Gen 2 (1 Type-A and 1 Type-C) and four USB 3.0 Type-A ports at the back.

-In case you want to increase that number, there are internal USB headers for another four USB 3.0 ports (also called USB 3.1 Gen 1 by many), one USB 3.1 Gen 2 Type-C port, and four USB 2.0 ports at the front.
+In case you want to increase that number, there are internal USB headers for another four USB 3.0 ports (now called USB 3.1 Gen 1), one USB 3.1 Gen 2 Type-C port, and four USB 2.0 ports at the front.

 In addition to this, one HDMI port and 1 DisplayPort are also there.

 All in all, this is the best mATX motherboard you can have for 9th-Gen CPUs.
-Yes, there are some features missing, like I/O shield and M.2 heatsink, but I don't think that these features are that much important for most PC builders.
+Yes, some features are missing, like M.2 heatsink, but I don’t think that these features are that much crucial for most PC builders.